whider/edx-documentation/en_us/shared/students/SFD_teams.rst

 When you have found a team you want to join, select **Join Team**.

-.. note:: If a team is full, the **Join Team** button is not available.
+.. note:: If a team is full, or if you already belong to another team, the **Join Team** button is not available.

 .. image:: ../../shared/students/Images/Teams_JoinTeamButton.png
   :width: 500
   :alt: The Join Team button on the details page of a team.

+You are automatically added as a member.
 Your profile is added to the list of team member profiles, and you can participate in the team's discussions.
-The team that you joined is added to the **My Team** page.
+The team that you joined is added to your **My Team** page.

 .. note:: You can only belong to one team at a time.
 If you belong to a team, but find another team that you want to join, you must leave the first team before you can join a new one.

 ..
-Add back Invite Friends when this feature becomes available
+Add back Invite Friends section when this feature becomes available

 =======================